delphicventurescode/delphicventurescode.github.io/_posts/2025-07-08-i-ran-a-debugger.md

 ---
-title: "🧵Blog Post (m): I Ran a Debugger on My Blog.
+title: "🧵Blog Post 6: I Ran a Debugger on My Blog.
 It Cried."
 subtitle: "# I Ran a Debugger on My Blog.
 It Cried."
 date: 2025-07-08
 layout: post